-Common Chiffchaff - The Bird That Sings Its Name
+Common Chiffchaff: The Bird That Sings Its Name

-Learning to Hear the 'Chiff-Chaff'
+Learning to Hear the "Chiff-Chaff"

-You’ll also hear my footsteps, a breath or two, and another sound in the distance.
+Listen to the song of the common chiffchaff: steady, simple, unmistakable.
+You will also hear my footsteps, a breath or two, and another sound in the distance.
 A mammal calling now and then.
-I know what it was… but do you?
+I know what it was... but do you?

 A Quick Word on Its Devious Cousin